steel101/Wear-Sync-for-Breezy/README.md

 * 📱 Android Phone with **Breezy Weather** installed
 * ⌚ **Wear OS Watch** actively connected via Bluetooth/Wi-Fi
 * 🛠️ **Google Play Services** on both devices

----

-## ⚠️ Disclaimer

-> [!IMPORTANT]
-> This is an **independent companion app** and is not officially affiliated with, endorsed by, or maintained by the main Breezy Weather development team.